Drilling a Water Well

 If you own a home with a water well, you may be required to sample your water to determine if it is safe to drink for the purposes of issuing and approving permits for Building, Planning, and Environmental Health.
 Sampling may be for bacteriological testing or chemical testing (nitrates, for example).
 Sampling must adhere to very strict protocol, so please refer to our water sampling guidelines (PDF) prior to attempting to take a sample.

 Drinking water bacteriological testing samples must be submitted to a California Certified Environmental Laboratory (PDF).
-Please contact us if you have any questions regarding sampling.
+Please contact us.

 Water Well Disinfection